Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

-Second, identifying a distinct {\it functional form} inherent to the stick compartment in the water dMRI data at very large $b$ can also validate the pictures of sticks.
-In this limit, the extra-neurite signal is exponentially suppressed (since the extra-neurite diffusion coefficient is nonzero in any direction), while the intra-neurite signal is only suppressed as a very slowly decaying power-law $\sim b^{-1/2}$, scaling as the width of the pancake-shaped stick response function (\ref{stick}), cf. Eq.~(\ref{stick-iso}) and refs.~\cite{jensen2016,highb}.
-The recently observed \cite{highb} universal asymptotic power-law proton signal attenuation in human WM {\it in vivo}, isotropically averaged over multiple gradient directions $\g$, \be \overline{S}|_{b\Da \gg 1} \simeq \beta \cdot b^{-\alpha} + \gamma \,, \ee with exponent $\alpha = 1/2$, provides a ``direct" signature of axons as sticks for water dMRI.
-The isotropic average (cf. Sec.~\ref{sec:isoavg} below) of the signal makes it equivalent to that from the isotropic set of sticks, cf. Eq.~(\ref{stick-iso}) above, with $\erf$ approaching $1$ at large $b$.
+Second, for the water dMRI, identifying a distinct {\it functional form} inherent to the stick compartment can also validate the pictures of sticks at sufficiently large $b$, when the extra-neurite signal becomes exponentially suppressed (because the extra-neurite diffusion coefficient is nonzero in any direction), while the intra-neurite signal is only suppressed as a very slowly decaying power-law $\sim b^{-1/2}$, scaling as the width of the pancake-shaped stick response function (\ref{stick}), cf. Eq.~(\ref{stick-iso}) and refs.~\cite{jensen2016,Mckinnon2017,highb}.
+The recently observed \cite{highb,Mckinnon2017} power-law water signal attenuation in human WM {\it in vivo}, isotropically averaged over multiple gradient directions $\g$, \be \overline{S}|_{b\Da \gg 1} \simeq \beta \cdot b^{-\alpha} + \gamma \,, \ee with exponent $\alpha = 1/2$, provides a unique signature of axons as sticks for water dMRI.
+The isotropic average (cf. Sec.~\ref{sec:isoavg} below) of the signal makes it equivalent to that from isotropic set of sticks, cf. Eq.~(\ref{stick-iso}) above, with $\erf$ approaching $1$ at large $b$.

 Either detectable axonal diameter values, or a notable exchange rate between intra- and extra-axonal water, would destroy the very particular stick-related $b^{-1/2}$ scaling (\ref{b^-1/2}).
-In particular, the analysis in ref.~\cite{highb} shows that, had the axonal diameters been notably higher than their histological estimates of $\sim 1\,\mu$m \cite{aboitiz1992,Lamantia1990,caminiti2009}, as the ADM results often show (cf. Sec.~\ref{sec:long-t-app}), the power law exponent $\alpha$ would differ from $1/2$.
-Hence, human dMRI measurements are practically insensitive to axonal diameters even with large gradients employed, further confirming the first stick assumption in Sec.~\ref{sec:sticks}.
-The human measurement \cite{highb} also revealed that the immobile water fraction $\gamma$, not decaying with $b$ for any direction, is below detection limit.
-The same conclusion was made independently using isotropic diffusion weighting \cite{dhital-isodw}.
+In particular, the analysis in ref.~\cite{highb} shows that, had the axonal diameters been notably higher than their histological estimates of $\sim 1\,\mu$m \cite{aboitiz1992,Lamantia1990,caminiti2009}, as the ADM results often show (cf. Sec.~\ref{sec:long-t-app}), the power law exponent $\alpha$ would differ from $1/2$ for $b\leq 10\,\units{ms/\mu m^2}$.
+Hence, human dMRI measurements are practically insensitive to axonal diameters even with gradients of $80\,\units{mT/m}$ employed, confirming the first stick assumption in Sec.~\ref{sec:sticks}.
+The human measurement \cite{highb} also revealed that the immobile water fraction, not decaying with $b$ for any direction, is below detection limit.
+The same conclusion was made independently using isotropic diffusion weighting \cite{Dhital2017}. \new Small and slightly {\it negative} $\gamma$, of about $\sim 1\%$, is a signature of the breakdown of zero-radius stick picture relevant at very high $b$ \cite{highb}. \keep